Pompeii wall painting

 Q. Is Pompeii mainly marble?

-A. No. Streets are Vesuvian lava; walls are Campanian tuff and Roman concrete with stucco and fresco.
+A. No. Streets use Vesuvian lava; walls rely heavily on Campanian tuff and Roman concrete with stucco and fresco.
 Marble and travertine appear mostly as veneers and details.

 Q. How long does a typical visit take?

-A. The main circuit takes 3–4 hours.
-Add time for frescoed houses, the amphitheatre, and Villa of the Mysteries.
-Peak dates may use timed entry and a 20,000 daily cap.
+A. Plan 3–4 hours for a main circuit.
+Add time for frescoed houses, the amphitheatre, and the Villa of the Mysteries.
+Peak seasons may use timed entry and a 20,000/day cap.

 Stonehenge and the Spirit of Stones